steipete/steipete.com/_posts/2020-09-13-state-of-swiftui.md

 Googling for this error reveals that there's [a](https://github.com/fermoya/SwiftUIPager/issues/60) [lot](https://developer.apple.com/forums/thread/129171) [of](https://stackoverflow.com/questions/58304009/how-to-debug-precondition-failure-in-xcode) [similar](https://www.reddit.com/r/SwiftUI/comments/fosrbf/precondition_failure_invalid_input_index/) [problems](https://twitter.com/steipete/status/1258762457805455361), people sometimes do find workaround via wrapping views into other views or changing the hierarchy.
 Mostly though you are powerless, this is something Apple needs to fix in their framework.
 Since SwiftUI ships as part of the OS, end user need to update their devices to get these fixes.

-## Other Crashes
+## Platform Binding Crashes

-Removing a favorited item while it is selected crashes in the AppKit glue that syncs the SwiftUI state with an `NSTableView`.
+Removing a favorited item while it is selected crashes in the AppKit binding that syncs the SwiftUI state with an `NSTableView`.

 {% twitter https://twitter.com/steipete/status/1305075451711369216?s=21 %}